BeAPI/beapi-frontend-framework/README.md

 ```
 $ yarn
 ```

-You also need imagemagick CLI tools.
-There are numerous ways to install them.
-For instance, if you're on OS X you can use Homebrew: `brew install imagemagick`.
 ##  🔧 Configuration
 In the `config` directory, you can find the Webpack configurations files.
-- _browser-sync.js_ — the Browser Sync configuration
 -   _config.js —_ the configuration settings (entries, output, port etc…)
 - _css-loader.js —_ the common loaders for CSS, SASS and SCSS filetypes
+- _server.js_ — the Browser Sync configuration
-- _webpack.base.js_ — the basic configuration of Webpack for development and production purpose
+- _webpack.base.js_ — the basic configuration of Webpack for development and production purpose.
 - _webpack.dev.js_ — the configuration of Webpack for development purpose
 - _webpack.prod.js_ — the configuration of Webpack for production purpose

 ##  📦 How to use it ?
 ### Local Server with Browser Sync
 You can launch a local php server with Browser Sync using :
 ```